 Like all spices and herbs, store your seasoning in an airtight container in a dark, cool place.
 Over a stove, refrigerator or dishwasher is not ideal.

 Variations on Blackening Spice:

 While this recipe calls for Cayenne, I hafta admit sometimes I like to add in something just a little spicier, a little Habanero powder maybe, or a little Aleppo pepper (but admittedly my spice cupboard is overflowing and getting a little outlandish!
 And that’s just more reason to mix up my own blends.)
 And sometimes, I’ll toss in smoked paprika instead of the commoner sweet paprika called for in the recipe.

 One thing I do always do when I make this blackening seasoning?
 I cut back on the salt.
 By a full teaspoon.
 Hey, you can always add more but you can’t take away!
 Made with the full amount of salt, anything made with this seasoning will definitely have a zingy, salty taste.

 Saving Money on Paul Prudhomme’s Blackened Seasoning Spice:

-Spices I don’t use often, I’ll buy in the seed form if it’s available.
+- Buy Whole Spices: Seldom used spices (this works for chiles, too) can be bought in whole form if available.
 Most will keep for literally years in a glass jar, tightly lidded, in a cool, dark cupboard.
-Then when I need a bit I can pull out my coffee grinder (back in the day when I bought mine, spice grinders were far more expensive than coffee grinders) and whiz it into powder.
-That way I’m not tossing old jars of spices that have lost their oomph.
-If you have a spice that just won’t break down all the way to a powdery substance, shake it through a small strainer.
+Grind as needed and you’ll never have to toss old jars that have lost their oomph.
+If a spice will not break down to a powdery substance, shake it through a small strainer.